Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 From the main intersection at Calle Larga in Collado de Contreras (without adding the detours into two towns), you are at about 19.5 kilometers into day two on the Camino Teresiano.

-Just beyond the chicken farm, at about 21.3 kilometers into day two of the Ruta Teresiana, the road branches at this Y-intersection.
+Just beyond the chicken farm, after about 21.3 kilometers into day two of the Ruta Teresiana, the road branches at this Y-intersection.
 Stay to the right.

 (In hindsight, if we had gone straight here we would have joined the main road into Fontiveros after a bit more than a kilometer.
 There is a sidewalk on the AV-P-115a, so it would have been perfectly safe to take this shortcut, but it doesn't save much distance.)